 Felicia Lawson, the Famous Beverly Hills Personal Fitness Expert, Actress and Model, took time out of her showbizy schedule to contribute this special post for people in recovery!

-Individually appropriate fitness training boosts the brain’s production of neurotransmitters that support all aspects of successful recovery.
+training boosts the brain’s production of neurotransmitters that support all

-Wherever you are in the USA, and wherever you are in your recovery, I will design an individually appropriate fitness program especially for you, with your personal budget in mind.
+with your personal budget in mind.
 If you are a treatment center, rehab or sober living facility, I'll gladly design special programs custom crafted to meet the needs of your clients and residents.

 For a free, no obligation consultation, simply call me.
 It's easy!